 First, you can turn off location tracking in each application - just use keyboard shortcut Windows Key+I to open current app settings and click Permissions.
 Then click Location slider in Privacy section to prevent its access to location data.

 Touch-screen users should first swipe in from the right edge of screen and tap Settings.

 Second, you can disable location tracking completely for all apps and programs.
 Again, use keyboard shortcut Windows Key+I to open Settings Charm.
 Click Change PC settings in the bottom of the bar.

-Now Windows 8 apps state that location tracking is globally disabled in their privacy settings - see the "Apps cannot currently use your location.
+Now Windows 8 and 8.1 apps state that location tracking is globally disabled - see the "Apps cannot currently use your location.
 Go to PC settings to turn location on" message.